Top 15 Historical Places to Visit in Italy

 Siena

-At its height in the 13th and 14th centuries, Siena rivaled Florence for its arts and culture, and it still has a wealth of art and architectural treasures.
-The highlight is the Cathedral of Santa Maria Assunta, whose inlaid marble facade and striped bell tower stand among Siena’s mostly red brick buildings.
+At its height in the 13th and 14th centuries, Siena rivaled Florence for its arts and culture.
+It still has a wealth of art and architectural treasures.
+The highlight is the Cathedral of Santa Maria Assunta.
+Its inlaid marble facade and striped bell tower stand among Siena’s mostly red brick buildings.

 Pisa and Lucca

-These two nearby towns are worth visiting while you’re in Tuscany, the first for the exceptional Campo dei Miracoli complex and the other for its endearing charms.
+These two nearby towns are worth visiting while you’re in Tuscany.
+The first town is famous for the exceptional Campo dei Miracoli complex.
+The other town is known for its endearing charms.

 Verona